AmirovAndrew/MarketRisk_FRTB/README.md

 ### Optional Columns

-If these columns are not present, the application will use default values[^1].
+If these columns are not present, the application will use default values.

 | Column Name | Type | Description |